02/18/2021 07:47

 responsibly.

-side effects.
+Like many drugs, cocaine is addictive and has many negative side effects.
 The DOT also prohibits the use of cocaine.
-Cocaine use has the
+Cocaine use has the following effects:

 In addition to these effects, amphetamines are addictive,